Donors are Testing Nonprofits, and Nonprofits Are Failing

 2. Share Recent Progress, However Small

 Your supporters want to know that they matter.
 So give them little gems of progress that show that with their support — and directly because of that support — you are bringing about some kind of change, or making life easier for someone, or advancing the cause.
-Maybe it’s a short anecdote, or a telling testimonial, or an impressive statistic.
+Maybe it’s a short anecdote, or a telling testimonial, or even an impressive statistic.

 3. Add an Invitation – But Not to Something that Requires Another Donation!